trademob/imply-platform/README.md

 ### default

-Include search, user, nodejs (only for query nodes), install, database, config, systemd and service recipes (in that order).
+Include search, user, install, nodejs (only for client nodes), database (except for client only nodes), config, systemd and service recipes (in that order).

 ### search

 Performs all the required searches and store the results in `node.run_state['imply-platform']`.
-For instance, it defines a boolean for each imply role so they can be used by other recipes.
+For instance, it defines a boolean for each Imply role so they can be used by other recipes.

 ### user

-Create necessary user and group which will run imply services.
+Create necessary user and group which will run Imply services.

 ### nodejs